remla24-02/model-training/README.md

 This will show all code smells and provide a score for the codebase

 Lastly, all the ML tests can be run with:
+(note that this messes with saved data and models)

 ``` console
 pytest tests